 Colemak eliminates virtually all cases of frequent letters in “stretched finger” locations.
 For example, Dvorak places ‘L’ in the QWERTY ‘P’ spot, which requires frequent stretching of the pinky.
 The positions of other keys have also been optimized with Colemak, such as moving the high-frequency ‘R’ and ‘I’ keys to the home row.

 We love Colemak and think it’s worth the effort to learn it.
 Here’s how to make the process of learning Colemak quick and easy.

 QWERTY, Dvorak, and Colemak are the “Big Three” keyboard layouts, but they aren’t the only ones.
-Three other notable but less-recognized layouts are Workman, Qwpr, and Minimak, though these are more proofs-of-concept than actual layouts intended for everyday use.
+Three other notable but less-recognized layouts are Workman (no longer available), Qwpr, and Minimak, though these are more proofs-of-concept than actual layouts intended for everyday use.

 QWERTY vs. The Rest

 So, should you switch away from QWERTY?
 That depends.
 If you spend most of your day typing on a computer, it’s worth looking into.
 The speed gains and injury reductions are real and they do add up over time.
 However, there are some caveats that you’ll want to keep in mind.

 You’ll experience a big drop in typing speed while learning a new layout.
 How long will it take?
 A fast learner might only need a week, especially with an easy-to-learn layout like Colemak, but others may need upwards of a month or more.
 However, with the help of typing tutors , this problem will only be temporary.

 Also, keyboard shortcuts can be an inconvenience.
 Due to Dvorak’s drastically different layout, shortcuts like CTRL+X/C/V can be a pain.
 Colemak is less of a pain due to its similarities to QWERTY, but the differences still exist and you may find yourself frustrated from time to time when you accidentally hit the wrong shortcut keys.